 Peanut Butter Cookies are a classic and this recipe is quick and easy to make!
 These cookies are perfectly soft with rich peanut butter flavor every time!

-Basically trying to get all of the cookie recipes in that we can here before Christmas!
-Baking season is my favorite, and you just can’t skip out on a good peanut butter cookie!
-I’ve been making these for years, they’re tried and tested.
-They come out perfect every time, and no dough chilling is involved!
+Baking season is my favorite, and you just can't skip out on a good peanut butter cookie!
+They come out perfect every time, and you don't even need to refrigerate the dough!
+I've been making these for years, they're tried and tested.
 Another fave is our Peanut Butter Oatmeal Cookies!
-If you’re here looking for more cookies to make this season, don’t miss out on our best Sugar Cookies, the perfect Chocolate Chip Cookies, and our Christmas Sprinkle Cookies!
+If you're here looking for more cookies to make this season, don't miss out on our best Sugar Cookies, the perfect Chocolate Chip Cookies, and our Christmas Sprinkle Cookies!

 Making Peanut Butter Cookies:

 You can do this in two large bowls, or one large bowl and then your stand mixer with the paddle attachment.

 - Whisk together all of your dry ingredients just for a few seconds until everything is mixed together well.

 - Cream together your peanut butter, softened butter, both sugars for a full 3 minutes until fluffy and pale in color.
 Then, you will beat in your eggs and vanilla until no yellow egg streaks remain.